Elmwood Dental in the NewsRead more about our community involvement

 Are implants or bridges a better choice?

 A missing tooth would historically be replaced by a bridge.
 To anchor a bridge, the majority of the external tooth structure of the teeth on either side of the gap must be removed.
-With an implant, you only need a crown made on top of the implant itself to restore it, leaving the neighboring teeth undisturbed and completely intact.
+With an implant, you only need a crown made on top of the Dental Implant itself to restore it, leaving the neighboring teeth undisturbed and completely intact.

 Can implants be used to restore multiple teeth?